randovania/randovania/docs/GLOSSARY.md

 ## Node

-Represents the smallest discrete region of playable game space, often only a single in-game object, like a door or a pickup.
+Represents a point of interest within an area, such as a door or a pickup.

 ## Patcher